rfchief/falcon_assessment/README.md

 Test project for assessment from Falcon

 ## Tasks
-* The task is to implement [testssddddddd] a data processing pipeline in the cloud.
+* The task is to implement a data processing pipeline in the cloud.
   * Set up a running environment aligned with the technologies mentioned below
   * A Readme file containing information you deem useful for someone getting to know your code and want to try the system out
   * Develop the application in Java 8, using either DropWizard or Spring Boot as the foundation